rayshih/vodka-coke/Readme.md

 # VODKA

-A functional testing framework best suit for testing json api servers
+A functional testing framework best suit for testing json api servers for coke

 ## Requires